isomerpages/enterprisesg-rice/_licences/Application of Rice Licence.md

 *Corpass is the authorisation system for entities to manage digital service access of employees who need to perform corporate transactions.
 For more details, please refer [here](https://www.corppass.gov.sg/cpauth/login/homepage?URL=%2F&TAM_OP=login).
 ## **Application of Temporary Rice Licence (6)**

-Individuals/organisation can apply for a temporary rice licence for **an one-off**  importation  of rice for personal/commerical reasons.
+Individuals or business entity or company can apply for a temporary rice licence for **an one-off**  importation  of rice for personal/commerical reasons.

 | Documents Required|